 NOTE 2- PROPERTY AND EQUIPMENT

 Automobile, furniture and equipment are capitalized at cost.
-In general, the Corporation has capitalized new purchases over any amount over \$500.
+In general, the Corporation has capitalized new purchases for any amount over \$500.

-Depreciation is computed on a straight-line basis over the estimated useful lives of the assets generally as follows:
+Depreciation is computed on a straight-line basis over the estimated useful lives of the assets.